 At the autumnal equinox Sept.
-22, 4:44 P.M.
-EDT (20:44 UT*), the Sun appears to cross the celestial equator, from north to south; this marks the beginning of autumn in the Northern Hemisphere.
+21 or 22, the Sun appears to cross the celestial equator, from north to south; this marks the beginning of autumn in the Northern Hemisphere.

 The vernal equinox, also known as “the first point of Aries,” is the point at which the Sun appears to cross the celestial equator from south to north.
-This occurs about March 20, marking the beginning of spring in the Northern Hemisphere.
+This occurs on March 19 or 20, marking the beginning of spring in the Northern Hemisphere.

 On the date of either equinox, the Sun is above the equator and night and day are of approximately equal length; the word equinox is often used to refer to either of these dates.

 The equinoxes are not fixed points on the celestial sphere but move westward along the ecliptic, passing through all the constellations of the zodiac in 26,000 years.
 This motion is called the precession of the equinoxes.
 The vernal equinox is a reference point in the equatorial coordinate system.

 The Columbia Electronic Encyclopedia Copyright © 2014, Columbia University Press.
 Licensed from Columbia University Press.
 All rights reserved.